RTI (Real Time Information) E-Filing

 Our system also helps you to generate the BACS file automatically, with the correct algorithm specified by HMRC i.e. the 4 character random string attached to the BACs and the corresponding HASH CODE at the FPS.
 We support the following BACS outputs.

 This allows employers to validate or obtain a new employee NINO.
 The process is similar to the above i.e. download the template from www.1 2eFile.com and then upload it back to 1 2eFile to e-file the details.
 After e-filing you need to log on to www.1 2eFile.com to view and/or download the responses from HMRC.
 The process is conducted through something known as the Data Provisioning Service (DPS).
-The download we will give you is in a CSV or GFF file for you to further upload to your system to update your employees' NINOs.
+The download we will give you is in a CSV file for you to further upload to your system to update your employees' NINOs.

 We can also help you do auto tax code updates from your P6 and P9.
 This system is proven and has been used successfully by many very large employers since 2006.
-Once you click the button on our www.1 2eFile.com system, we will go to the HMRC server to fetch your tax codes, then convert them to a CSV or GFF format for you to upload to your server to conduct the auto tax code updates.
+Once you click the button on our www.1 2eFile.com system, we will go to the HMRC server to fetch your tax codes, then convert them to a CSV format for you to upload to your server to conduct the auto tax code updates.
 This is done under the HMRC DPS system.
 The system supports the data of up to 250,000 employees.